undeadinu/electron/docs/api/process.md

 A `Boolean` that controls ASAR support inside your application.
 Setting this to `true` will disable the support for `asar` archives in Node's built-in modules.

+### `process.noDefaultMenu`

+A `Boolean` that controls whether the default menu is created when no menu is created by the app.

 ### `process.noDeprecation`

 A `Boolean` that controls whether or not deprecation warnings are printed to `stderr`.